 In 2022, the Networks segment is characterised by a reduction in the rate of return on invested capital (WACC), with a consequent reduction in tariff revenues offset, by the increase related to the acceleration of investments made in recent years, which is positively reflected in the remunerated invested capital (RAB).
 In particular, investments in the integrated water system encourage increased purification capacity, reuse of resources and reducing water losses through increased efficiency.
 In the electricity and gas distribution network, the objective is to increase the power supported by the former and make the latter suitable for the distribution of hydrogen mixtures, while keeping in mind the continuous improvement of service quality.

-With regard to the Waste Management segment, investments will be aimed at building the waste treatment and disposal plants envisaged in the industrial plan and at increasing the quality of the service by extending door-to-door collection and punctual pricing.
-These investments, together with the complete coverage of the waste cycle (from collection to treatment and disposal), will make it possible to increase the volume of recycled waste.
+With regard to the Waste Management sector, current investments are aimed at building the waste treatment and disposal plants envisaged in the business plan and at increasing the quality of the service by extending door-to-door collection and punctual pricing.
+These investments, together with the complete coverage of the waste cycle (from collection to treatment and disposal), will make it possible to increase the volumes of recovered material.

 Regarding the Energy and Market sectors, Iren will continue to implement a series of actions aimed at mitigating the impact of volatility in electricity and gas prices thanks to a hedging policy having the goal of stabilising margins in the entire energy supply chain.
 The development of the generation park will benefit from the commissioning of the new production line of the Turbigo thermoelectric plant, the consolidation of the recently acquired photovoltaic plants and the organic development of new renewable capacity, accompanied by the growth of our customer base.